 If inflexible CRM billing is currently forcing you to use multiple platforms, this new model hands you another great reason to consolidate and organise your data.

 Marketing Contacts is a much more flexible, user-friendly way to use your CRM, centralising your marketing data without paying for contacts that are only used by sales or service.
-However, what we really love is that it also encourages businesses to adopt better working practices: healthy data, a (powerful, intuitive) shared platform, and sales and marketing working together.
-Don't you just love it when a new approach does all of that?
+Best of all, it also encourages businesses to adopt better working practices: healthy data, a (powerful, intuitive) shared platform, and sales and marketing working together.
+Don't you just love it when a new approach ticks all your boxes?

 If you have questions about better ways to manage your CRM via HubSpot – or how you can get started with Marketing Contacts in your existing portal – get in touch.